Contents

 All this helps to improve the reliability of the service, reduces missed collections and increases recycling performance.

-Why we need two wheelie bins for recycling, instead of one
+Why the agreed option uses two wheelie bins for recycling, instead of one

 Best practice guidance is that we should still collect card and paper separately so they don't get contaminated, but other recyclables can be 'co-mingled' in one bin.